ETIM-PAUL/CRUD-Posts-Application/README.md

 this work is hosted on heroku - http://crud-json-app.herokuapp.com/

+this work is done using react and react-redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts